 No Justice in the Shadows traces the history of US immigration law and explores how the criminal legal system became a tool for detaining and removing immigrants from the United States.
 Interwoven with that narrative are the stories of individuals, often clients of Das and her clinical students, who are caught up in what Das calls the “deportation machine.”

 Das shows how a long-past criminal conviction or a single arrest—even when charges are later dismissed—can put an immigrant on a fast track to deportation.
 “By 1996 it did not matter if the immigrants were undocumented or green card holders, if they had lived in the United States for a single day or for 60 years.
 If they had almost any kind of criminal record—even for an old, minor, nonviolent offense—deportation was on the horizon,” Das writes.
-And those trapped in the machine, she explains, lack many of the basic rights that are integral to the criminal legal system, but not the immigration system: the right to bail, the right to counsel, the right to a trial.
+And those trapped in the machine, she explains, lack many of the basic rights that are integral to the criminal legal system, but not the immigration system: the right to counsel, the right to a trial, sometimes even the right to bail.
 “The machine is cruel by design,” she writes.

 We spoke with Das about her book and her aim to change the conversation around immigrant rights.